Based on 2 reviews

 Even though a luxury Everest Base Camp trek with helicopter return offers added comfort, you’ll still need to be physically fit.
 The trek involves multiple days of walking in high-altitude conditions.
 You should start a comprehensive fitness program three months before your journey.
 Exercises focusing on cardiovascular health, such as running, cycling, and swimming, are essential.
 Additionally, strength training for your core and legs can be beneficial.
 Stamina is the game’s name here; this trek isn’t a sprint but a marathon.
 Therefore, you should also include long walks or hikes in your regimen to get accustomed to extended periods of physical activity.

-When you go for a luxury Everest Base Camp trek with helicopter return, even the acclimatization process gets upgraded.
+When you go for a luxury Everest Base Camp trek with a helicopter return, even the acclimatization process gets upgraded.
 In standard treks, you spend acclimatization days in basic accommodations.
 Luxury treks, however, enhance these days by offering superior lodges and amenities.
 However, don’t mistake luxury for a shortcut in acclimatizing.
 You’ll still need to follow best practices like staying hydrated, ascending slowly, and taking acclimatization hikes to higher elevations before descending for rest.

 The luxury experience stands out because it lets you relax comfortably during your acclimatization days.
 This better prepares you for the trek ahead by ensuring you’re well-rested.
 Plus, you’ll often have access to medical professionals experienced in altitude sickness, offering you an extra layer of security.